codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 ##### `--skip-package-validation, -sv`

-Deprecated.
+**Deprecated**.
 Starting from version `0.14.0` package validation before uploading it to App Store Connect is disabled by default.
 If not given, the value will be checked from the environment variable `APP_STORE_CONNECT_SKIP_PACKAGE_VALIDATION`.
 ##### `--skip-package-upload, -su`